misiektoja/steam_monitor/README.md

 # steam_monitor

-steam_monitor is a Python tool which allows for real-time monitoring of Steam players activities.
+steam_monitor is a tool that allows for real-time monitoring of Steam players' activities.

 ## Features

-- Real-time tracking of Steam users gaming activity (including detection when user gets online/offline or played games)
+- Real-time tracking of Steam users' gaming activity (including detection when a user gets online/offline or plays games)
-- Basics statistics for user activity (how long in different states, how long played game, overall time and number of played games in the session etc.)
+- Basic statistics for user activity (such as how long in different states, how long a game is played, overall time and the number of played games in the session etc.)
-- Email notifications for different events (player gets online/away/snooze/offline, starts/finishes/changes game, errors)
+- Email notifications for different events (when a player gets online/away/snooze/offline, starts/finishes/changes a game or errors occur)
-- Saving all user activities with timestamps to the CSV file
+- Saving all user activities with timestamps to a CSV file
 - Possibility to control the running copy of the script via signals

 <p align="center">